isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 * `ISNUMBER()` checks if the return value is a number, and `IF()` evaluates whether `ISNUMBER()` returns `TRUE` or `FALSE`.

 I also applied conditional formatting in Google Sheets to highlight cells with matching filenames, which confirmed that all the 11 files from the first folder had "twin" files in the second folder.
 The second folder contained an additional 7 files not found in the first.

+### Combining the "twin" files with same name in the two initial folders

 Once the filenames were verified, I concatenated the matching twin files using R and stored the combined files in a new folder named "`Fitbit_Complete_Data`", (along with the remaining files that had no matching filenames).